Make sure your vaccinations are up to date.

 If you take immunosuppressants, are immunocompromised or over age 50, you should not get a vaccine made from a live virus, such as the nasal vaccine (FluMist Quadrivalent).

-It’s convenient and generally safe to get the flu and COVID shot together, but timing is important.
-Aim to get the flu shot by the end of October.
+It’s convenient and generally safe to get the flu and COVID shot together, but aim to get the flu shot in the fall.
 Getting it too early means its effectiveness could wear off before the end of flu season in May.
-This may not always coincide with your COVID vaccine schedule.

 To be sure the adjuvants in mRNA vaccines don’t interfere with the uptake of the flu vaccine, some experts recommend getting the shots in separate arms.
 And if you have a particularly strong reaction to vaccines, such as fever, chills, headache and fatigue, it’s better not to combine them.